Reynaldo Ileto: Pasyon and Revolution

-Scholarly critique
+Scholarly critique of Pasyon

 Some historians such as Milagros C. Guerrero challenged the unconventional approach of Pasyon particularly in its use of non-traditional sources such as literary documents, poems, including religious folk traditions and rituals, previously ignored and marginalised in Philippine historiography.
 In her arguments, Guerrero stressed the importance of the socioeconomic structures and patterns prevalent at the time including the spread of ilustrado and secular thought; the entrenched patron-client relationship; and the linguistic Catholic unity among both ilustrado and masa at the time of the revolution.

 Scholar Joseph Scalice, meanwhile, critiques Ileto's treatment of the pasyon primarily as text, in particular, in relegating its significance as performance thus treating the pasyon in an "ahistorical manner," concluding that “attentiveness to performance demonstrates that the pasyon was a cross-class and linguistically specific phenomenon.”
 Scalice likewise finds problematic Ileto's ambiguous conception of the masa as social class.